Mappy Kids: Plot

-The player controls the son of Mappy who wants a wife but she will not marry him until Mappy can become a provider for his family.
+The player controls the son of Mappy named Happy who wants to marry Picky.
+However, she will not marry him unless he has a house, which Happy doesn't have.
+Mappy encourages him to travel through Mappyland and collect money and valuables so he can build his house.
 At the end of each level, there is a slot machine.
 Pulling the lever to the slot machine may allow the player to earn extra lives, items, gain or lose money.
 To receive it, the player must win a mini game first.
 After the mini-games, players access a shop, where they can buy various things with the money that they find during the game.

 Gameplay

-The game is a 2D platformer, the player must reach the end of the levels while avoiding various obstacles and enemies.
+The game is a 2D platformer, where the player must reach the end of the levels while avoiding various obstacles and enemies.
 The character is controlled with two buttons: a jump button and an attack button.
 While in mid-air, repeatedly pressing the jump button will make the character briefly hover and slow its descent.
 The attack button (a short-ranged kick) can be used to defeat enemies, open treasure chests, or remove breakable blocks.

-The player can find various collectables inside the levels.
+The player can find various collectibles inside the levels.
 Most of them are treasures (either 100-Yen coins found on the overworld or more valuable items found inside some chests) which increase the players wealth and can be spent in a shop at the end of each level on various furnitures to embellish the character's home.
 The other chest items are power-ups which can either give the player a temporary speed boost, temporary invincibility, an extra life, or retrieve some health.

 The player possesses a health bar and a set amount of lives.
 If the character is hit, it will lose a hit point, be sent rolling backward a sizable amount and will lose a bag of money (that can be retrieved).
 When the character's health reaches 0, the player loses a life and is sent back at the beginning of the level.
 When the player has no more lives, the game is over.